LeftMonster/rqsession/README.md

 ## Features

-- 🌐 **Proxy Management**: Easy configuration of proxies with support for random rotation
+- 🌐 Proxy Management: Easy configuration of proxies with support for random rotation or fixed proxy per session
-- 💾 **Session Persistence**: Save and load sessions with cookies and headers
+- 💾 Session Persistence: Save and load sessions with cookies and headers, eliminating repetitive setup
-- 📝 **Comprehensive Logging**: Detailed request and response tracking
+- 📝 Comprehensive Logging: Detailed request and response tracking with intelligent formatting and visualization
-- 🍪 **Advanced Cookie Handling**: Domain-based cookie management
+- 🍪 Advanced Cookie Handling: Automatic domain-based cookie management and updates across different domains
-- 🔄 **Request History**: Track all requests with detailed metadata
+- 🔄 Request History: Track all requests with detailed metadata and exportable request chains for analysis
-- 🔧 **Auto Headers**: Automatic configuration of common headers like Host, Referer, and Origin
+- 🔧 Auto Headers: Automatic configuration of common headers like Host, Referer, and Origin, preventing resource access issues across different domains
+- 🚀 Simplified Workflow: Eliminates the hassle of manually building request signatures and managing session state

+These features make RequestSession an ideal tool for web scraping, API testing, and automated browsing tasks where consistency and detailed tracking are essential.

 ## Installation